usnistgov/FIPS201/_FIPS201/frontend.md

 Requirements for the virtual contact interface are specified in [SP 800-73].
 Any operation that may be performed over the contact interface of the PIV Card may also be performed over the virtual contact interface.
-With the exception of the *Card Authentication key* and keys used to establish a secure messaging, the cryptographic private key operations shall be performed only through the contact interface or the virtual contact interface.
+With the exception of the *Card Authentication key* and keys used to establish a secure messaging, the cryptographic private key operations SHALL be performed only through the contact interface or the virtual contact interface.

 Symmetric cryptographic operations are not mandated for the contactless interface, but departments and